EECS150/asic_labs_fa21/lab1/spec.md

 it really is not that complicated.

 Makefiles are generally composed of rules, which tell Make how to execute a set of commands to build a set of targets from a set of dependencies.
-A rule typicall has this structure:
+A rule typically has this structure:

 ```shell
 targets: dependencies